Moody in Israel | J-Term 2026 | UNDERGRAD

 Dr. James Coakley

-CHICAGO CAMPUS STUDENTS should take BI-2270 Life in Bible Times.
-Course can count as an Old Testament Bible Elective, New Testament Bible Elective or Open Elective (required course for Biblical Studies Majors)
+This course counts as an Old Testament Bible Elective, New Testament Bible Elective or Open Elective

-ONLINE STUDENTS should take course as BI-2260 Historical Geography of Ancient Israel.
 Pre-requisite: GSU-1115 The Story and Structure of the Bible.
-May be taken concurrently with GSU-1115.
+May be taken concurrently with GSU-1115

 Prof TBD